Published Jul 25, 2022

 What is Tetanus?

 Tetanus is an infection caused by Clostridium tetani, a common type of bacteria.
 When this bacteria invades the body, it produces a toxin that causes painful muscle contractions.
 Tetanus is also referred to as lockjaw” because it often triggers a person’s neck and jaw muscles to lock, making swallowing and opening the mouth difficult.
+Severe complications from untreated tetanus can include broken bones due to intense muscle spasms, breathing problems, high blood pressure, and death.

 Tetanus is deadly in the absence of the vaccine.
 Besides the vaccine, there is no cure.